kyosek/RAG-based-job-search-assistant/README.md

 >Response:
 >
 >"Your CV indicates that you are a Google and IBM certified Data Scientist with 8+ years of experience in driving quantifiable business growth and revenue in the retail and e-commerce sectors.
 It also mentions proficiency in Python, Java, and analytical skills.
 However, your CV does not explicitly mention experience with frameworks like Spark, DASK, Tensorflow, or PyTorch, which are required for the job.
+>

-Matched requirements:
+>Matched requirements:
-1. 8+ years of experience as a data scientist
+>1.
+8+ years of experience as a data scientist
-2. Fluent in Python
+>2.
+Fluent in Python
-3. Excellent analytical skills
+>3.
+Excellent analytical skills
-4. Superior communication and presentation skills
+>4.
+Superior communication and presentation skills
-5. Used to start-up environments
+>5.
+Used to start-up environments
-6. Social competence and a team player
+>6.
+Social competence and a team player
-7. High energy and ambitious
+>7.
+High energy and ambitious
+>

-Missing requirements:
+>Missing requirements:
-1. Experience with Java and bashing scripts
+>1.
+Experience with Java and bashing scripts
-2. Mastery in at least one framework for BigData and one framework for Deep Learning
+>2.
+Mastery in at least one framework for BigData and one framework for Deep Learning
-3. Agile mindset
+>3.
+Agile mindset
+>

-Source nodes used:
+>Source nodes used:
-- Job ID: 3833524246
+>- Job ID: 3833524246
-- CV: Doc ID: 5ebaa1a2-7d1d-49e7-87b4-939d35664b5e"
+>- CV: Doc ID: 5ebaa1a2-7d1d-49e7-87b4-939d35664b5e"

 ## Architecture Overview